MicroEJ/docs/SDK6UserGuide/gettingStartedIMX93.rst

 .. note::

-   This Getting Started has been tested on Windows 10 & 11.
+   This Getting Started has been tested on Windows 10 & 11 with a WSL distribution Ubuntu 22.04.

 This Getting Started is separated in two main parts.